Skip to content

 Generator internals

-The generator turns the parser's APIModel tree into a runnable Python project: a pyproject.toml, a vendored runtime, base-layer files for every node, user-layer stubs, generated tests, and a manifest that makes drift detection possible across runs.
+The generator turns the parser's APIModel tree into a runnable Python project: a pyproject.toml, a vendored runtime, base-layer files for every node, user-layer stubs, generated tests, and a generated-state file that makes drift detection possible across runs.

 The whole thing is structured as a virtual filesystemdict[str, GeneratedFile] keyed by POSIX-style relative path.
 The CLI flushes that dict to disk; tests inspect it directly.
 No filesystem side effects in the generator itself.